Menion93/TensorflowExamples/README.md

 - RNN built with Tensorflow module
 - LSTM with embedding

-The implementation found were found in the book "Learning TensorFlow: A Guide to Building Deep Learning Systems"
+The code is taken from the the book "Learning TensorFlow: A Guide to Building Deep Learning Systems"